josephgeorgenessim/movie-app/README.md

-# 🎬 React Native Movie App
+# 🎬 MovieMax - React Native Movie App

-A beautiful and responsive mobile application built with React Native and Expo that allows users to browse, search, and discover movies.
+A beautiful and responsive mobile application built with React Native, Expo, and TypeScript that allows users to browse trending movies, search for films, and view detailed information about their favorite movies.

 ## ✨ Features

-- Browse popular and trending movies
+- 🎥 Browse trending and latest movies
-- Search for specific movies
+- 🔍 Search for movies by title
-- View detailed movie information
+- 📱 Responsive design for all screen sizes
-- Clean and intuitive user interface
+- ⚡ Fast and smooth user experience
+- 🔄 Pull-to-refresh functionality
+- 📱 Cross-platform (iOS & Android)
+- 🎨 Modern UI with smooth animations
-- Built with TypeScript for type safety
+- 🔒 Type-safe with TypeScript
-- Uses Expo for easy development and testing
+- 🚀 Built with Expo for easy development

+## 🛠 Technologies Used

+- React Native
+- Expo
+- TypeScript
+- React Navigation
+- React Native Reanimated
+- React Native Masked View
+- Expo Router
+- NativeWind (TailwindCSS for React Native)
+- TMDB API
+- Appwrite (Backend)

+## 📱 Screens

+- **Home**: Displays trending and latest movies
+- **Search**: Search for movies by title
+- **Movie Details**: View detailed information about a movie
+- **Saved**: Save your favorite movies (coming soon)
+- **Profile**: User profile and settings

 ## 🚀 Getting Started

 ### Prerequisites

-- Node.js (v16 or later)
+- Node.js (v18 or later)
 - npm or yarn
 - Expo CLI (`npm install -g expo-cli`)
 - Expo Go app (for testing on physical devices)